 Duncan Simester teaches in Driving Strategic Innovation: Achieving High Performance Throughout the Value Chain, Strategic Marketing for the Technical Executive, and the Global Executive Academy.

-Bill Aulet teaches in the Entrepreneurship Development Program and Energy Innovation: MIT's Approach to Discovering and Realizing Energy Opportunities.
+Bill Aulet teaches in the Entrepreneurship Development Program.

 Social media in the workplace Facebook, Twitter, LinkedIn, and other platforms is expanding at a dizzying pace.
 New technologies and business models have raced ahead, and the law is playing catch-up.
 Every day business managers face many new questions, often with legal implications, but find few clear answers.
 How should a manager approach risks and opportunities in this shifting, uncertain legal environment?
 Watch Now > >